Using a glucose meter to check and monitor blood sugar is a daily part of life for millions of Americans with diabetes.

 These pre-owned strips may be sold at lower prices when compared to new strips.
 For instance, you may see flyers advertising cheap test strips in your neighborhood, or you may see sellers marketing cheap test strips online.
 But pre-owned strips can give incorrect results and may not be safe for use with devices.

-In April 2019, the FDA issued a Safety Communication on this topic—“The FDA Warns Against Use of Previously Owned Test Strips or Test Strips Not Authorized for Sale in the United States”—for consumers, caregivers, and health care providers.
+For more detailed information about the risks associated with pre-owned test strips, please see, “The FDA Warns Against Use of Previously Owned Test Strips or Test Strips Not Authorized for Sale in the United States.”

 Here’s more information to consider.